fa-se/llm-paper-recommendation-summarization/README.md

 ## Setup Instructions

 1. Copy `.env.example` to `.env` and fill in the required values (database connection parameters, OpenAI API key, etc).
-2. Run `docker-compose build` to obtain an image with the required dependencies.
+2. Run `docker compose build` to obtain an image with the required dependencies.

 ## Testing the Setup

 You can test the setup by running\
-`docker-compose run --rm app bash -c "python3 setup/test.py 'llm rerankers'"`
+`docker compose run --rm app bash -c "python3 setup/test.py 'llm rerankers'"`

 This script tests all components of the system, including the database connection, database extensions, OpenAI and OpenAlex APIs, and the reranking model.